 FAQs

 • For anyone who has met me, you know that the cadence of my speech is much different from the podcast.
 It is filled with pregnant pauses and long, drawn-out syllables.
 That's difficult to listen to.
-The script also allows me to stick to the topic of conversation.
-My students can attest that I'm well known for my tangents.
+The script also allows me to stick to the topic of conversation (I am also known for my impressive tangents) and obtain peer review to meet quality standards.
 Last, and certainly the most important, is that I use a script so that I can do research in the current literature and cite my references.
-Each script has in-text citations that I use to stay accountable to the content.
+Each script has in-text citations that I use to stay accountable for the content.
 I pass the research along to the listeners in the show notes and references.

-• The Peds NP created a new, unprecedented peer review process in 2024 that combines work from the METRIQ collaborative with good old-fashioned journal submissions.
+• The Peds NP created a new, unprecedented peer review process in 2024 that combines work from the METRIQ collaborative with processes parallel to refereed journals.

-First, completed episodes undergo a desk edit by the host.
-Next the episodes receives a semi-blind peer review using a modified rMETRIQ tool.
+First, completed episode scripts undergo a desk edit by the host.
+Next the episodes receive a semi-blind peer review using a modified rMETRIQ tool.

-Episodes are edited based on reviewer feedback and returned to reviewers for a repeat review (if needed).
+Episodes are revised based on reviewer feedback and returned to reviewers for a repeat review (if needed).

 You can read all about our peer review process here.